kyma-project/control-plane/docs/internal/investigations/runtime-governor-poc/README.md

 - [Helm 3](https://helm.sh/)
 - watch (`brew install watch`)

-> **TIP:** Some shells automatically escape some characters when copying and pasting commands.
+> **CAUTION:** Some shells automatically escape some characters when copying and pasting commands.
 Always check the command before running it.

 ### Control Plane deployment